What you'll learn

 Want an opportunity to think big about products, design user experiences, build product experiments, collaborate with brilliant designers and engineers, and see your product change the lives of millions of people?

-This workshop gives a practical, hands-on introduction to Interaction Product Design and UX principles and processes, including introductory front-end development that can be immediately applied on-the-job.
+This workshop gives a practical, hands-on introduction to Interaction Product Design and UX principles and processes, including introductory HTML and CSS that can be immediately applied on-the-job.

-Professionals looking to add Interaction Product Design, UI Design, UX Design, Front-End Development as an additional skill.
+Professionals looking to add Interaction Product Design, UI Design, UX Design, HTML, and CSS as additional skills.
 Graphic designers, creative directors, entrepreneurs, project managers, product managers, designers, developers.
 Individuals looking to enter the world interaction product world professionally or to apply the skills to current job/dream.

 If you don’t have background in graphic design, UX, or web development, we will have some simple pre-requisites to get you ready.